eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 self.log.info("Successfully executed Workflow Plugin")
 ```

-On runtime, this logger will be replaced with a JVM based logging function, in order to feed the plugin logs into the normal DataIntegration log stream.
+On runtime, this logger will be replaced with a JVM based logging function feeding the plugin logs to the normal DataIntegration log stream.
-This JVM based logger will prefix all plugin logs with `plugins.python.<plugin id>`.
+This JVM-based logger will prefix all plugin logs with `plugins.python.<plugin id>`.